-This institution is a Government College under Government of Rajasthan, so there is limited scope in decentralization in management practices.
+As this institution is a Government College under Government of Rajasthan, so there is limited scope in decentralization in management practices.
 Most of the major policy decisions are taken at the level of higher education department of the government that the college has to follow.
 Still, as far as decentralization of responsibilities and participation of management is concerned, there are around fifty different committees at college level to accomplish the routine work, institutional quality assurance and vision based goals of college.
 All committees take their decision on their own that is executed with the approval of Principal.
 So this is the practice of participative management.
-Many of the decisions of the infrastructural development and novel practices are also take by College Development Committee.

-This committee is comprised of the elected public representatives
+Many of the decisions of the infrastructural development and novel practices are also taken by College Development Committee.
+The College Development Committee (Mahavidyalay Vikas Samiti) is registered under Society Act and comprised of senior faculty members, representatives of district administration and Commissionarate college education Jaipur, elected public representatives like MLA, MP and persons from alumni association and other social standing etc. In the meetings of this committee feedback of the stakeholders are addressed and future plan of college development is framed accordingly.